Check your inbox.

 We have sent you an email with a verification button to instantly apply your discount.

-Whether you're hiring a vehicle to drive abroad or taking yours with you, it's important that you know the individual rules of how to drive at your destination.
-Each country has its own regulations and customs so it's important to be prepared with all the information and supplies you need before you hit the road.
+Whether you're hiring a vehicle to drive abroad or taking yours with you, it's important to know the individual rules of how to drive at your destination.
+Each country has its own regulations and customs, so it's essential to be prepared with all the information and supplies you need before you hit the road.
 Here are the top tips to bear in mind before setting off, to help keep your overseas driving experience relaxing and enjoyable:

 • Passport

-• Both the pink card and green paper parts of your licence
+• Both the photocard and paper parts of your driving licence

 • Insurance documents